This is a list of all interior-components, that I needed to build K.I.T.T. out of a 1988 Pontiac Firebird:

 Speaking software

-The software is a combination of "Dragon Naturally Speaking 8" and a software written by Chris Groeling from project-KITT.de.
-It reacts on spoken sentences and answers with the proper lines from K.I.T.T. in German with the original voice of K.I.T.T.
+The speaking software is a combination of "Dragon Naturally Speaking 8" and software written especially for this purpose by Chris Groeling from Project-KITT.de.
+It reacts to spoken sentences and answers with the matching sentences from the original German voice of K.I.T.T.
 (Gottfried Kramer).
-The lines were recorded from the TV show.
+The recordings are from the series.
+In the meantime I don't use speech recognition anymore, but usually just run a playlist with sayings.